sassoftware/viya4-iac-k8s/docs/user/ScriptUsage.md

 **NOTE**: Do not surround the values in the file with quotation marks, and make sure to avoid any trailing blank spaces.

 Now each time you invoke the script, export the variables within the file to pass the credentials to it.
-You can run `export $(grep -v '^#' .vsphere_creds.env | xargs)` to export them all at once.
+You can run `export $(grep -v '^#' ~/.vsphere_creds.env | xargs)` to export them all at once.

 An example of this file can be found in the `examples` directory [here](./../../examples/vsphere/.vsphere_creds.env).